rodlie/natron-plugins/BL/Keyer/bl_HSVKeyer/README.md

 # bl_HSVKeyer

-Creates mask using the hue saturation and value of the color range.
+Creates a mask using the hue saturation and value of the color range.